-There has been an "active series" of cyber attacks on natural gas pipeline companies' computer networks over the past four months, according to the Department of Homeland Security (DHS).
+An “active series” of cyber attacks were reported on natural gas pipeline companies’ computer networks over the past four months, according to the Department of Homeland Security (DHS).
 The department said it is working with the FBI and other federal agencies, as well as pipelines, to bring down the cyber intruders.

-Various sources have provided information to the department's Industrial Control Systems Cyber Emergency Response Team (ICS-CERT), which investigates threats to public infrastructure, "describing targeted attempts and intrusions into multiple natural gas pipeline sector organizations," said the ICS-CERT "Monthly Monitor" report in April.
+Various sources have provided information to the department’s Industrial Control Systems Cyber Emergency Response Team (ICS-CERT), which investigates threats to public infrastructure, “describing targeted attempts and intrusions into multiple natural gas pipeline sector organizations,” said the ICS-CERT in its monthly report in April.

-He noted that ICS-CERT has held several classified briefings across the country with pipeline owners and operators to share information related to the cyber attacks.
-Obama administration officials and Senate staff met Monday to discuss the situation.
+Boogaard noted that ICS-CERT has held several classified briefings across the country with pipeline owners and operators to share information related to the cyber attacks.
+Obama administration officials and Senate staff met last Monday to discuss the situation.

 ICS-CERT said it has issued an alert and subsequent updates through the US-CERT Control Systems Center secure portal and also disseminated alerts to sector organizations and agencies to ensure broad distribution to pipeline owners and operators.
 Pipeline owners/operators who want access to the portal or to the alerts should contact ICS-CERT at firstname.lastname@example.org.

-Additional updates will be issued as new information becomes available, the DHS said.
+Additional updates are to be issued as new information becomes available, the DHS said.